LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 ### The Control File<br> <sub><code>ini_control.ini</code></sub>

 <p align="justify">
-  This file is used to set up some control variables, such as trajectory printing and seed type.
+  This file is used to set up some control variables, such as data printing, seed type, and potential type.
 The table below shows some options that can be used to define the control parameters:
 </p>

 | Name<br> ______________________ | String Name<br> _________________________________ | Definition<br> _________________________________ | Options<br> _________________________________________________ |